Numeracy & Literacy

 Upon entry to Year 7, pupils with the lowest literacy skills receive additional support with literacy.
 These students receive this additional support through one-to-one tutors, teaching assistants, the LRC manager and additional subject specialists within lesson time.
 These students also receive literacy support during tutor time, where they use Accelerated Reader and Lexia to assist with their reading.
 This support continues into Year 8.
-First paragraph needs changing to this please.

 Regular testing/monitoring takes place to create a focus on specific literacy needs.
 This allows us to keep learning passports updated which, in turn, supports students across the curriculum.